 Marv Pearlstein is an attorney who has been a member for 12 years.
 He practices law with the firm of Manatt, Phelps & Phillips in San Francisco with a focus on real estate and financial services (they were Steefel, Levitt & Weiss until they merged into Manatt last year).
 He is the father of a 16 year old who was Bar Mitzvah'd and graduated from religious school at Beth El in 2010, and who is now participating in Midrasha at Beth El.
 He has served on the Beth El Board as Secretary and as a member of the Finance Committee.
 Marv has sat on several other nonprofit boards, and currently is also on the Bentley School Board of Trustees.
 Prior to law school he lived in Israel for 2 years and led tour groups of American high school students to Israel.

 Director at Large — Jeffrey Seideman

 Jeffrey Seideman was born in Queens, NY but moved to San Lorenzo, CA when he was four years old.
 One of three boys, he was brought up and had his Bar Mitzvah at Temple Beth Shalom in San Leandro.
 Jeff graduated from UC Berkeley in computer science.
 Jeff and his wife, Elisabeth Wechsler, have lived in Berkeley for almost 15 years.
-Jeff is a software engineer at Luidia, a startup computer company in San Carlos, CA. He is an avid Oakland A's and Cal football fan, and enjoys playing folk-rock guitar with high school friends.
+Jeff is an independent software developer currently working at Bio-Rad, a biotech company in Hercules, CA. He is an avid Oakland A's and Cal football fan, and enjoys playing folk-rock guitar with high school friends.
 Jeff and Elisabeth joined Congregation Beth El in June 2011.
 He is head of the Daley Scenic Park neighborhood's emergency preparedness group in North Berkeley.

 Director at Large — Steven Resnik